 We all want to live longer, and new research has identified one common denominator associated with a longer life—religious affiliation.
-A new study in the journal Social Psychological and Personality Science reviewed the obituaries of more than 1,000 people and found that people with some religious affiliation lived an average of four years longer than those without religious involvement.
+A study in the journal Social Psychological and Personality Science reviewed the obituaries of more than 1,000 people and found that people with some religious affiliation lived an average of four years longer than those without religious involvement.

 Researchers found two reasons that might explain the increase in longevity.
 People who have religious ties also tend to volunteer and belong to social groups.
 Many studies have shown that giving back and being socially active are tied to a longer life.